sumotoy/LiquidCrystalNewV2/README.md

 [<b>LiquidCrystal_TWI</b>]

-This version uses MCP23008 chip as GPIO and it's directly compatible with ladyada LCD piggyback.
+This version uses 2 wire MCP23008 chip as GPIO and it's directly compatible with ladyada LCD piggyback.
 GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.

 [<b>LiquidCrystal_TWI2</b>]

-This version uses PCF8574 and PCF8574A chip as GPIO.
+This version uses 2 wire PCF8574 and PCF8574A chip as GPIO.
 GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.